Rashbin/Edubridge/Projects/Python/Readme.md

 # House Price Prediction

      Here,the price of house is predicted using linear regression model based on Income,House age,Number of rooms,Number of bedrooms and Population.

+# Breast Cancer Prediction

+     Here,I use Logistic Regression,Decision Tree Classifier and Random Forest Classifier for predicting the breastcancer.So here I am

+            getting the best accuracy with Random Forest Classifier which is 97%.